 When customers look for reviews of a brand, they typically visit two locations, review sites and search engines.
-If your competitors are not responding to negative customer feedback on review channels like Angie’s list and Google My Business, they’re losing the chance to improve their reputation.
+If your competitors are not responding to negative customer feedback on review channels like Angie’s list and Google reviews, they’re losing the chance to improve their reputation.
 Take this as an opportunity to respond to your customer reviews and enhance your online reputation.
 If your customers see that you are more responsive to their comments versus your competitor, they are more likely to choose you.

 Leverage competitive analysis tools.

 To become a leader in your industry, you must understand your competitors’ inside out.
 By analyzing your competition, you can gain real-time access to their customer feedback.
 BirdEye’s comprehensive competitive analysis feature lets you get real-time competitive insights and explore opportunities by analyzing customer feedback from review sites using an algorithm.
 With this information, you can better position your services and products to seize market share.